 Planning A Visit

 With so many quality dining, accommodation, and sightseeing options, Milan is the perfect spot for an urban Italy adventure.
-Because it is such a popular spot, booking air travel and reservations for restaurants and hotels/hostels at least three months from the departure date is recommended.
-For questions or more information regarding this Milan destination guide, email firstname.lastname@example.org.
+However, make sure to book air travel and reservations for restaurants and hotels/hostels at least three months from the departure date.
+For questions or more information regarding this guide to Milan, email firstname.lastname@example.org.